magentabusiness/magentabusiness.github.io/docs/iot-gateway/what-is-iot-gateway.md

 **Converter**

-Converters are responsible for converting data from protocol specific format to/from ThingsBoard format.
+Converters are responsible for converting data from protocol specific format to/from IoT Hub format.
 Converters are invoked by Connectors.
 Converters are often specific to protocol supported by Connector.
 There are uplink and downlink converters.
-The uplink converter is used to convert data from specific protocol to ThingsBoard format.
+The uplink converter is used to convert data from specific protocol to IoT Hub format.
-The downlink converter is used to convert messages from ThingsBoard to specific protocol format.
+The downlink converter is used to convert messages from IoT Hub to specific protocol format.

 It is possible to define your own converter using the [customization guide](/docs/iot-gateway/custom/#step-4-define-converter-implementation/).